TechHsuya/SortingVisualizer/README.md

 # SortingVisualizer
-Using HTML, CSS and Javascript a sorting visualizer website is created which is then deployed aws Sorting Algorithm used:
+Using HTML, CSS and Javascript a sorting visualizer website is created which is then deployed aws <br />
+Sorting Algorithm used:
 **Bubble Sort
 Selection Sort